Easy Thanksgiving Fruit Salad with Wild Rice & Pecans

 This post may contain affiliate links.

-If you have ever attended a Thanksgiving feast in the Midwest, then you probably hear “fruit salad” and think of a big bowl filled with marshmallows, Cool Whip, mandarin oranges, and cherries.
-It’s pretty dang good stuff.
+If you have ever attended a Thanksgiving celebration in the Midwest, then you probably hear “fruit salad” and think of a big bowl filled with marshmallows, Cool Whip, mandarin oranges, and cherries.

 Don’t get me wrong–I’ve got nothing against a typical Midwest fruit salad, especially for special occasions.
 But I found myself craving a fruit salad with more nutrients and texture.
-Something crisp and bright, but still the right amount of sweetness to be a favorite at the holiday table.
+Something crisp and bright, but still the right amount of sweetness to be a favorite at the holiday table next to my whole wheat oatmeal cookies..

-With a little bit of trial and error, I came up with one of the best Thanksgiving fruit salad recipes I’ve ever had–no Cool Whip needed!
+With a little bit of creativity, trial and error, I came up with one of the best Thanksgiving fruit salad recipes I’ve ever had–no Cool Whip needed!
+Serve along with my apple & kale salad and some orange Brussels sprouts, you’ll have plenty of festive & healthy options for everyone to enjoy!

 To make this Thanksgiving fruit salad recipe, you will need: